 The apex of Norwegian drinking culture, at least as it pertains to the workplace, is Julebord, or the Christmas party.
 A year’s worth of pent up work frustrations is released on this glorious night.
 It’s a bit of a fancy night, at least fancier than a typical Norwegian event.
 Often taking place in a luxury hotel or other fine establishment, this is one night of the year when it’s ok to indulge a little (more like a lot).
 You’ve almost made it through the brutal winter so perhaps you’ve earned it after all.

 Before you join a Norwegian work Julebord there are a few rules to live by.
 Let’s go through them.

-- Norwegian men should dust of the ties they never wear for this evening.
+- Norwegian men should dust off the suits and ties they never wear for this evening.
 It’s expected you’ll look a little nice tonight.